Published:

 Diligence item Discussion

-Interconnection documentation Buyer should confirm that the Project has approval for interconnection during the 5-year recapture period.
+Interconnection documentation Buyer should confirm that the Project has approval for interconnection during the five-year recapture period.

 O&M contracts documentation §48 ITCs are subject to recapture if the project is placed out of service during the five-year recapture period.
 Buyer should review the O&M contract to ensure that the Project will be adequately maintained.
 The O&M contract will also need to include covenants around compliance and documentation with respect to prevailing wage and apprenticeship requirements unless the Project is exempt from prevailing wage and apprenticeship requirements.